Battle of Fort Stedman: Confederate attack

 Gordon soon arrived at Fort Stedman and found his attack had so far exceeded his "most sanguine expectations."
 Within minutes, Batteries X, XI (Retaken from the 59th Massachusetts), and XII and Fort Stedman had been seized, opening a gap nearly 1000 ft long in the Union line.
 Confederate artillerists under Lt.
 Col. Robert M. Stribling used the captured guns in Stedman and Battery X to open up enfilading fire on the entrenchments to the north and south.
-The attack began having difficulty at Battery IX to the north, where the Union troops formed a battle line and the Confederates were too confused by the maze of trenches to attack it effectively.
+The attack began having difficulty at Battery IX to the north, where the Union troops from the brigade of Colonel Ralph Ely formed a battle line mainly from the 2nd Michigan Infantry Regiment with skirmishers from the 1st Michigan Sharpshooters Regiment supporting and the Confederates were too confused by the maze of trenches to attack it effectively.
 Gordon turned his attention to the southern flank of his attack and Fort Haskell, against which he launched his division under Clement Evans.
 The defenders successfully employed canister rounds from three cannons, halting the assault.
 The Confederate artillery from Colquitt's Salient began bombarding Fort Haskell and the Federal field artillery returned fire, along with the massive siege guns in the rear.
 When the Union flag was knocked down, the Union gunners assumed that it had fallen to the Confederates and opened fire on their own men.
 Volunteers were found to raise the flag again and four of them were killed before the Federal artillery ceased fire.